oracle-livelabs/goldengate/goldengate-microservices23ai/west-prepare/west-prepare.md

 ## Introduction

-In this lab, you learn to...
+This lab walks you through the steps to create a connection to a source database, add transaction information, add a checkpoint table, create a path connection, and create a custom-managed profile in the Oracle GoldenGate West 23ai Microservices WebUI.

 Estimated time: 20 minutes

-### About the Extract process
-An Extract is a process that extracts, or captures, data from a source database.

 ### Objectives
 In this lab, you learn to:
-* Log in to the Oracle GoldenGate 23ai Microservices WebUI
-* Create a New User Administrator
-* Create a Connection to the East Source database
+* Create a Connection to the West Source database
 * Add transaction data and a checkpoint table
 * Create a Path Connection
 * Create a custom-managed Profile